CoolSculpting vs Red Light Therapy - A Quick Comparison

 Understanding CoolSculpting: Mechanism and Process

-CoolSculpting is a non-surgical procedure that applies controlled cooling to freeze fat cells and shatter them.
-The procedure is also referred to as cryolipolysis, where fat cells are frozen without harming the skin or other tissues.
-As time passes, the body eliminates the dead fat cells naturally, leaving a more sculpted look.
+CoolSculpting is a non-surgical procedure that applies controlled cooling to freeze and destroy fat cells.
+The procedure, also known as cryolipolysis, targets fat cells without harming the skin or other tissues.
+As time passes, the body naturally eliminates the dead fat cells, leaving a more sculpted look.

 A gel pad and applicator are placed on the area to be treated.
 The applicator provides controlled cooling by gently pulling the skin into a cup-shaped device.
-You might experience severe cold, pulling, or stinging initially, but these feelings typically disappear as the area goes numb.
+You might experience intense cold or pulling initially, but these feelings typically disappear as the area goes numb.
+The treatment lasts anywhere from 35 to 60 minutes.
+If you are considering this treatment, speak with a licensed practitioner.

 Exploring Red Light Therapy: How It Works